SA2111/ChallengeHW17/Develop/gist-template.md

 # Regex Tutorial

 Introductory paragraph:
 This is a tutorial on Regex and all of its components.
+This will show you all the components of regex.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

 What is Regex?
 Regex or regular expression is a type of syntex that can be used in changing and/or editing text strings.
 It can be used in any language and can make it easier and shorter to write code.